Crown Lengthening Allenstown NH

 Why Is Crown Lengthening Done?

 Crown lengthening (or periodontic surgery) is performed for a variety of reasons.
-Dr. Krothapalli may suggest the procedure in order to:
+Dr. Collins may suggest the procedure in order to:

 - Fix excessive gum tissue (also known as "excessive gingival display" or a "gummy smile") for cosmetic reasons